Mr-KK-87/Face-Recognition-Based-Attendance-Management-System-FAMS-/README.md

 Mobile support or web deployment.

+## 📌 Notes
+- Ensure the MySQL service is running if using the DB features.

+- Use consistent Enrollment IDs when training and recognizing.

+- For best results, capture 30–50 images per student.

 ## 🤝 Contributions
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.